FCanberk/coflight-prep/for-developers.md

 <br>For Onur Air         15 International 15 Domestic flights data
 should be scraped with and without deleting cookies.

-These data should be scraped every five minutes of everyday.
+These data should be scraped every five minutes.

 ### **2. Collecting and Storing Data**

-Collected data will be stored in a document db (most likely MongoDB).
+Collected data will be stored in a document db (most likely PostgreSQL).
 Scraped data should be stored in separate databases for each company.
 Each database should store ticket price, flight date&time, destination, date&time (UTC +03:00) when scraped infos taken.

+Initial dataset should be stored in database and the database should be updated every flight update.

 ### **3. Demonstrating**